CourtneyGosselin/InteractiveConversationalAgent/README.md

 ## Programmed Features
 * GUI
    * The GUI was working in A2.
 However, improvements were made to this feature.
-This included aesthetical choices as well as the removal of a tiny window that popped up along with the conversational window.
+This included aesthic choices, ability to change the chat box size, as well as the removal of a tiny window that popped up along with the conversational window.
 * Topics the agent covers:
    * The agenet responds to the user in several ways:
       * A sentence based on a former social media post for example twitter